build-on-aws/content/posts/practical-cloud-guide/deploy-a-cloud-database-to-scale-lamp-app/index.md

 ![Monolithic application architecture](./images/lamp-architecture-1.jpg)

 You will configure the server via the `—user-data` parameter.
-Previous tutorials used simple commands.
+This parameter lets you configure the server at launch with commands or a shell script.
+A script can install software, change file permissions, and set configuration parameters that a server requires for deploying an application.

 This tutorial uses a script that does the following:

 - The Bitnami image has a default web page installed which needs to be removed.
 The script starts by changing into the root directory of the web server (/opt/bitnami/apache2/htdocs) and deleting the existing files
 - Next the script clones the application code to render the web front-end from the lab’s Github repo